IP-CAM/-OpenCart-Integration-with-1C/README.md

 1c
-This is for integration OpenCart & 1C version 1.0
+This is for integration OpenCart & 1C beta-version 1.0

 <hr>
 <h1>Consist of:</h1>